open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/instrumentation/aws-lambda.md

 - [`cloud.region`](../../../resource/semantic_conventions/cloud.md) MUST be set to the value of the `AWS_REGION` environment variable
 - [`faas.name`](../../../resource/semantic_conventions/faas.md) MUST be set to the value of the `AWS_LAMBDA_FUNCTION_NAME` environment variable
 - [`faas.version`](../../../resource/semantic_conventions/faas.md) MUST be set to the value of the `AWS_LAMBDA_FUNCTION_VERSION` environment variable

+Note that [`faas.id`](../../../resource/semantic_conventions/faas.md) currently cannot be populated to resource because it is not available until function invocation.